 UP SD40-2 3295

-I built this locomotive in the late-1980's to add some "run-through" power
+I built this locomotive in the late-1980's to add some "run-through" power for my SP consists, as often seen

+in Reno, NV where I attended college.
 The shell is a GSB Rail Ltd. Who's that, you might ask?
-In the early
+In the early 1980's

-1980's the HO world was desperate for a model of the EMD SD40-2, which
+the HO world was desperate for a model of the EMD SD40-2, which the real railroads had bought in droves.
+They

-had over 1000 on their roster at one point!
-GSB Rail Ltd. was the first
+were everywhere.
+UP alone had over 1000 on their roster at one point!
+GSB Rail Ltd. was the first company to

-company to fill this need.
-The model had some interesting innovations,
+fill this need.
+The model had some interesting innovations, such as interchangeable radiator grills.
+But it also

-that, I modified my GSB shell to fit on the Athearn SD40-2 drive, which
+my GSB shell to fit on the Athearn SD40-2 drive, which had come onto the market not long after GSB's

-vanished into model railroading oblivion).
-The long "snoot" nose on my
+(which is why GSB soon vanished into model railroading oblivion).
+The long "snoot" nose on my model is a

-manufacturer that most modelers have forgotten.
+Canadian Prototype Replicas kit - another long-gone manufacturer that most modelers have forgotten.

 Below: My 3295 represents an early SD40-2 with "waffle" style radiator grills.
 This unit is supposed to be a former "fast forty" unit,